awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

    "sentimentResponse": {
       "sentimentLabel": "sentiment",
       "sentimentScore": "score"
+   },
+   "kendraResponse": {
+       Complete query response from Amazon Kendra
    }
 }
 ```

 Note the following additional information about the event fields:
 + **currentIntent** – Provides the intent `name`, `slots`, `slotDetails` and `confirmationStatus` fields\.

+  `nluIntentConfidenceScore` is the confidence that Amazon Lex has that the current intent is the one that best matches the user's current intent\.